Beatriz Urraca, PhD

 - GWS 101 Introduction to Gender, Women and Sexuality Studies

-- GWS 257 Sex and Gender in Society
+- SOC 257 Sex and Gender in Society

 - GWS 355 Feminist Theories and Methodology or a GWS course with a significant feminist theory component chosen in consultation with the program director